jusskynn97/jusskynn97/README.md

 - 🌱 I’m currently on the journey to becoming a Java backend developer
 - 👀 And I also have an interesting with Flutter too
 - 💞️ Thank For Watching!
-- 📫 Contact me: krisktan5436@gmail.com
+- 📫 Contact me for more: krisktan5436@gmail.com
 <!---<div align="left">
   <a href="https://www.linkedin.com/in/nguyen-le-a292331a6/" target="_blank">
     <img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank" />